 Cities: Irun, San Sebastián, Bilbao, Santander, and Oviedo

 - Camino Aragones

-A different first leg that joins the Camino Frances partway through.
-Good for those coming from Barcelona, as they can start the walk a bit earlier, but Jaca, the starting point, is harder to get for most pilgrims.
+This has a different first leg that joins the Camino Frances partway through.
+It is good for those coming from Barcelona, as they can start the walk a bit earlier.
+However, Jaca, which is the starting point, is harder to get for most pilgrims.

 - Camino de la Plata

-The longest and most difficult Camino, starting from Seville.
-Many days are over 30km, meaning you need to be fit for this route.
-Best avoided in summer, when it will be painfully hot.
+This is the longest and most difficult Camino, starting from Seville.
+Many days are almost 20 miles, meaning you need to be fit for this route.
+Avoid this route in the summer when it will be painfully hot.

 - Camino Ingles